jefftranter/6502/basic/BasicComputerGames/README.md

 Basic used on the Ohio Scientific Superboard II computer, "OSI 6502 Basic version 1.0 rev 3.2."

-Some games have instructions in the .txt file corresponding to the .bas file for the game.
+Most games have instructions in the .txt file corresponding to the .bas file for the game.

 ---